his is a book of short stories by Michael Resnick, who has won multiple awards for his science fiction. Indeed, many of the

 sound like this was collection of truly noteworthy stories.
 But overall I was unimpressed.

 Seven Views of Olduvai Gorge - 4 stars.
-A party of aliens lands on earth in the distant future, long after the extinction of man.
+A party of aliens lands on earth in the distant future, long after the extinction of humans.

-At this time, man once ruled the galaxy as a feared and ruthless conqueror, but now he is perished and the other intelligent races are relieved.
+At one time, mankind ruled the galaxy as feared and ruthless conquerors, but now he has perished and the other intelligent races are relieved.
 This

 scientific party is examining ancient relics to learn about how such a species could arise.
 1995 Nebula and Hugo award winner.